This feature is currently in beta.

 Source String actions vs. Translation Actions

 Certain actions apply to the language specific translation that is selected, while other actions apply to the source string, regardless of which language is selected.
-Depending on the action, the application will operate on the source string or the translation.
+Depending on the action, and the view, the application will operate on the source string or the translation.

 Given the same result set (1 string for 5 languages).
 If you choose the row for language1 and then choose the action to Submit to the next workflow step, that action will only apply to the language and translation selected, since submitting, is a language/translation specific action.

 Similarly - when you request translation using the translations view, you are taking actions on the specific language that is selected.
 If you request translation from the source strings view, the application will ask you for which languages you want to request translation.